delosh653/mwshiny-examples/README.md

 ## Overview

 This repository is a small set of examples for the mwshiny package in R for various multi-monitor situations, as presented at useR!
 2019 in Toulouse, France.
+Presentation slides from this conference can be downloaded as well, as either a .pptx or a .pdf under the title "Presentation useR 7 10 19".
 The examples demonstrate the following:

 1. Multiple Monitors at a Workstation (Population Dynamics): folder "pop"
 2. Controller Driving External Monitor (Cultural Exploration through Art): folder "art"